© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 'Robin of Risingham' Roman Rock Carving is a scheduled monument protected by Historic England under reference 1012133.
 View the official record →

-Robin of Risingham is a Roman rock carving located in Northumberland, England, comprising an inscription and figure carved into natural rock face.
+Robin of Risingham Roman Rock Carving is a rock art panel located in Northumberland, England, carved into natural stone and bearing Roman-period imagery.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012133.

 'Robin of Risingham' Roman Rock Carving is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012133.